rebolek/red-tools/send-request.md

-* with other methods, content is treated based on type: `block!` is also translated to url-encoded string passed as data and `Content-Type` field in the header is set to `application/x-www-form-urlencoded` (with one small exception useful only for a very small niche).
+* with other methods, content is treated based on type: `block!` is also translated to url-encoded string passed as data and `Content-Type` field in the header is set to `application/x-www-form-urlencoded` (with one small exception: block with first value of `JSON` is treaded as JSON array).

 * `map!` is treated as JSON and `Content-Type` is set accordingly.
 So you don't have to care about sending JSON requests, it's handled